Yorkshire A to Y

 North Yorkshire unitary authority area X

-The North Yorkshire authority covers around 3,085 square miles and stretches around 92 miles from west to east.
+The North Yorkshire authority covers 3,109 square miles (8,052 sq km)^ and stretches around 92 miles from west to east.

 The area continues to be considerably larger than the pre-1974 North Riding of Yorkshire as North Yorkshire incorporated large parts of the West Riding and some of the East Riding, although some northern fringes were lost to what are now Durham County, Stockton-on-Tees, Middlesbrough and Redcar & Cleveland unitary authorities.

-We continue to maintain our district indexes to help make searches for places easier to manage (see links at foot of page).
+As there are around 700 towns and villages being maintained by the North Yorkshire unitary authority, we continue our indexes of the former districts to help make searches for places easier to manage (see links at foot of page).

 Find out more about the North Yorkshire unitary authority area.